wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 3. Click "Calculate Probability"

 **Verification:**
-- Higher than Scenario 2.2 (due to umbrellas)
+- Should be ~99-100%, similar to Scenario 2.3
-- Lower than Scenario 2.3 (due to sprinkler explaining wet ground)
+- Umbrellas dominate because they're independent of the wet ground cause
-- Demonstrates interaction between explaining away and corroboration
+- Demonstrates that independent evidence can overwhelm explaining away effects

 ---